luciay/neural-editor/README.md

 ```
 sbatch run-jupyer-gpu.sbatch
 ```
+and follow the directions.
 Once in `neural-editor-completion.ipynb` notebook, set `EDIT_RUN` to the desired edit run checkpoint number located in `~/neural-editor-data/edit_runs`.